cran-task-views/Distributions/Distributions.md

     and (4) random sampling with or without replacement (see `sample()`).
-    `r pkg("distributionsrd")` provides d, p, q, r user-friendly functions for the empirical distributions as well as moments. `r pkg("mded")` provides a function for measuring the difference between two independent or non-independent empirical distributions and returning a
+    `r pkg("distributionsrd")` provides d, p, q, r user-friendly functions for the empirical distributions as well as moments. `r pkg("distfromq")` provides d, p, q, r user-friendly functions for the empirical distributions and options for estimating the tails.
+    `r pkg("mded")` provides a function for
+    measuring the difference between two independent or non-independent empirical distributions and returning a
     significance level of the difference.
     `r pkg("MEPDF")` provides functions to compute and visualize empirical density functions for multivariate data.
   - *Non Parametric distributions :* `r pkg("spd")`